wrunk/grumpo/README.md

 ## TODO next

+- Need to update files in init.go to reflect new json config process
 - Sitemap generator
 - RSS generator
 - Create a robots.txt
 - Also check to make sure each sub dir has an index
 - Local server access logging
 - 404 page support
-- gcloud ignore thing for drafts
-- Deploy commands (make or shell script?)
-- OSS license
 - When HTML fails to validate, it breaks webserver.
   Also it has an unhelpful, crappy error message
 - When rss, sitemaps, robots ready, include rules in app.yaml
-- Add commands to this readme for running tests, deploying
-- Link to a simple GOPATH explanation for setup
-- Home page should list out all pages/ (not drafts) to show how to use dynamic content
+- Home page should list out all pages/ to show how to use dynamic content
 - Consider adding or at least commenting on anchorjs or how this could be done with markdown generator. https://github.com/bryanbraun/anchorjs
 - Same with highlight.js